roop/roop.github.io/_posts/2016-02-15-swift-evolution-week-of-02-08.md

     The earlier discussion on making classes final by default for libraries (previously: Week of [Dec 21](/last-week-in-swift-evolution/2015/swift-evolution-week-of-12-21/#final-by-default))
-    is a reflection of the first point above.
+    is a reflection of the these points.

     Erica Sadun wrote about this discussion [in her blog](http://ericasadun.com/2016/02/08/swift-resilience-conversation-commences/).